-- 1. In 2017, the Independent Office of Evaluation of IFAD (IOE) undertook the first country strategy and programme evaluation (CSPE) of the Kingdom of Cambodia.
-The CSPE reviewed the evolution of the strategy, results and performance of the partnership between IFAD and the Royal Government of Cambodia since the Fund started operations in 1997, but with a focus on the last decade particularly with respect to the investment portfolio.
+- 1. In 2017, the Independent Office of Evaluation of IFAD (IOE) undertook the first country strategy and programme evaluation (CSPE) for the Kingdom of Cambodia.
+The CSPE reviewed the evolution of the strategy, results and performance of the partnership between IFAD and the Royal Government of Cambodia since the Fund started operations in 1997, but with a focus on the last decade, particularly with respect to the investment portfolio.
 The CSPE covers the investment portfolio (seven projects that were approved between 2000 and 2016), complementary (non-lending) activities (knowledge management, partnership-building and policy dialogue, including grants), as well as country programme strategy and management. - 2.
 Objectives.
-The CSPE has two main objectives: (i) to assess the results and performance of the IFAD-financed strategy and programme; and (ii) to generate findings and recommendations for the future partnership between IFAD and the Royal Government of Cambodia for enhanced development effectiveness and rural poverty eradication. - 3.
+The CSPE had two main objectives: (i) to assess the results and performance of the IFAD-financed strategy and programme; and (ii) to generate findings and recommendations for the future partnership between IFAD and the Royal Government of Cambodia for enhanced development effectiveness and rural poverty eradication. - 3.
 CSPE process.
 The CSPE was conducted in several phases.
-The first stage involved a preparatory mission to Cambodia between 23 January and 3 February 2017, a desk-based review of available documentation, and the preparation of the CSPE approach paper.
+The first stage involved a preparatory mission to Cambodia between 23 January and 3 February 2017, a desk review of available documentation and preparation of the CSPE approach paper.
 Between the preparatory mission and the main mission in May 2017, a project performance evaluation on the Rural Livelihoods Improvement Project in Kratie, Preah Vihear and Ratanakiri (RULIP) was undertaken in March 2017 to feed into the CSPE.
-The main CSPE mission was fielded from 1 to 23 May 2017 and involved meetings in Phnom Penh, as well as field visits to 10 provinces in two teams. - 4.
+The main CSPE mission was fielded from 1 to 23 May 2017 and involved meetings in Phnom Penh, as well as field visits to 10 provinces by two teams. - 4.
 Evolving country context.
-IFAD started its operations in the country in 1996, at a time of reconstruction and rehabilitation following almost two decades of wars and destruction.
+IFAD started its operations in the country in 1996, at a time of reconstruction and rehabilitation following almost two decades of war.
 Since then, the country and rural context have changed dramatically.
 The Kingdom of Cambodia has experienced strong economic growth.
-The poverty level decreased from around 50 per cent in 2007 to 13.5 per cent in 2014.
-Household incomes in rural areas have increased, with considerable changes in the composition of income sources: many poor rural households have increasingly engaged in salary work in the domestic garment industry and construction, or through migration to Thailand, which created labour shortages in rural areas.
-Steady agricultural growth has also contributed to rural poverty reduction, although the growth level shows a declining trend over the past couple of years.
-Most villages had considerably improved access to infrastructure and financial services. - 5.
+Poverty fell from 50 per cent in 2007 to 13.5 per cent in 2014.
+Rural household incomes have risen and their composition has changed considerably: poor rural households have become increasingly engaged in salaried work in the domestic garment industry and construction, or through migration to Thailand, creating labour shortages in rural areas.
+Steady agricultural growth, although it has slowed in the past couple of years, has also contributed to rural poverty reduction.
+Most villages have much better access to infrastructure and financial services. - 5.
 IFAD in Cambodia.
-The Kingdom of Cambodia became a member of IFAD in 1992, soon after the Peace Agreement in 1991.
-IFAD approved the first loan in 1996 to co-finance a project with the World Bank, and to date IFAD has supported nine investment projects for a total project cost of US\$353.9 million with financial contribution of US\$179.5 million, including US\$50 million in grants.
-The total number of beneficiaries estimated at design stage in these nine projects is about 5.69 million people (1.28 million households).
+Cambodia became a member of IFAD in 1992, soon after the Paris Peace Agreement was signed in 1991.
+IFAD approved the first loan in 1996 to cofinance a project with the World Bank, and to date IFAD has supported nine investment projects for a total value of US\$353.9 million with financing of US\$179.5 million, including US\$50 million in grants.1 The total number of beneficiaries estimated at design stage in these nine projects is about 5.69 million people (1.28 million households).

-&lt;sup>1 Grants under the debt sustainability framework and the Adaptation for Smallholder Agriculture Programme.
+1 Grants under the Debt Sustainability Framework and the Adaptation for Smallholder Agriculture Programme (ASAP).